pbfrandsen/SPIN_workshop/genome_assembly.md

 ```bash
 conda create -n hifiasm -c bioconda hifiasm
 ```
-The '-n' option creates a new conda environment named hifiasm, and the "-c" option installs hifiasm from the bioconda channel into the hifiasm environment.
+The '-n' option creates a new conda environment named hifiasm, and the '-c' option installs hifiasm from the bioconda channel into the hifiasm environment.

-Press "y" to install hifiasm.
+Press 'y' to install hifiasm.

 You can activate the environment with: